smo0ths/dayzopti/README.md

 refresh=144; (Your monitor's refresh rate, -1 defaults to your actual refresh rate now)

 mouseSmoothing=0;

-FSAA=0; (set to 1 if you want to use AtoC, AtoC makes the game look smoother)

 shadowZDistance=50; (Shadows off but if on will help)